About Us

 1990's

 In the mid 1990s, Elisa Wells and Francine Coeytaux were on the team to bring Plan B, the “morning after pill,” over the counter – a long but successful journey catalyzing business, FDA and public goals.
-(Read From Secret to Shelf, 1999)
+(Read From Secret to Shelf, 1999).

 2016

-In the next three years, our website grew and the Plan C data and team were featured in major publications worldwide.
+Over the next three years, our website grew and the Plan C data and team were featured in major publications worldwide.

 2018

-By now, dozens of websites were selling abortion pills, most from within the United States.
+By now, dozens of online vendors were selling abortion pills, most from within the United States.
 This was unprecedented.
 But still there were so many people reaching out to reproductive health organizations, asking for help in self-managing their abortion--and no US organization was able to step up.
-So AidAccess.org came online to serve the US from the Netherlands, helping around 1,000 people/month with medically-supported at-home abortion care.
+So AidAccess.org came online to serve the US from the Netherlands, initially helping around 1,000 people/month with medically-supported at-home abortion care.
 By operating from outside the US, they were able to sidestep the politics of abortion for the time being.

 2019

 By 2019 the Plan C website was receiving upwards of 50,000 hits/month, from all over the US, with over half of those visitors seeking out the Report Card.
 The work of the Plan C team was featured in major press and led to speaking engagements at events like Essence Festival and the Cycles+Sex Conference (now allbodies.com).
+The Plan C team meanwhile spent time incubating and advising new telehealth providers as they considered coming online: but still, the FDA's restrictions on mailing abortion pills prevented most from launching.

 2020

-2021 to Today
+2021

 Quotation marks